ajfigueroa/ajfigueroa.github.io/_posts/2018-01-07-DFSubviews.md

 3. Creates a `UIView` and adds the `scrollView` and `tableView` from above as subviews
 4. Calls `recursiveDescription` on the `view` via the `perform()` function
     - Since this is a private function, we can't just call `view.recursiveDescription()` as it won't compile
-    - Instead we call this function via `perform()`.
+    - Instead, we call this function via `perform()`.
 This lets us call an arbitrary function on an object by its name
-    - This approach to function calling is **not** recommended though as it'll crash if the object does not implement it
+    - This approach to function calls is **not** recommended though as it'll crash if the object does not implement it

 The output should look something like this minus the comments `//` and `[...]` which is used to truncate the output: